Body Autonomy: A Coaching Perspective

 Body autonomy, or what I call the “your body, your goals” concept, has been glossed over in so many realms of health and fitness.
 We see a lack of autonomy on several different levels ranging from pressures to look a certain way to not having a say in competing or training.
 As a client, it may feel like you’re in a dictatorial relationship where the coach’s instructions are not to be questioned or that you must complete a task that aligns with their goals, not yours.
 You may feel like like you’re pressured into fitting in to some sort of box - whether that the box of being a powerlifter, being in a particular weight class, losing weight, not losing weight, etc. The point being that as a client, you perceive that a choice is being made for you instead of with you.
 While some of this may be done with malicious intent (we know that there are some coaches out there who systematically abuse their clients), a good portion of this is done by well-meaning coaches who take the “tell me what to do” demands at face value.
 If you’re a client who is experiencing this, it is worth it to have a conversation with your coach to discuss your concerns.
 Good coaches will welcome the conversation and work with you to create a stellar coaching experience.
 Others may tell you “too bad” and if that’s the case, I highly suggest taking your hard-earned dollars somewhere else.

 The process of learning to stand in your power and build confidence is one that can be messy and difficult.
 I know it was,and still is, for me.
-In my short coaching career, I’ve had the honor of working with individuals from all different walks of life ranging from nationally competitive powerlifters to women trying to rehab serious injuries.
+In my short coaching career, I’ve had the honor of working with individuals from all different walks of life ranging from nationally competitive powerlifters to women trying coming back to lifting after serious injuries.
 Whether you coach in the digital or “real world” sphere, your clients come to you with their own stories and experiences.
 They may have had very negative coaching experiences in the past, they may have experienced traumatic events, and they may be slow to trust another person.
 As an athlete who has been in all of those positions, I’ve been lucky enough to work with some amazing coaches.
 These experiences have been transformational for me as an athlete and instrumental in helping me become a better coach.

 On the coaching side of things, helping clients stand in their power while also giving them direction and guidance can be complicated.
 This issue is even more complex when coaching women since women tend to be inundated with a significant amount of bullshit surrounding issues of body image, food, exercise, and appearance.
 There are so many mixed messages coming from every direction when it comes to women and their bodies.
 It seems like every day there is a new expectation associated with how women should exist in our bodies and what they should do with them.
 As a woman, it is an incredibly exhausting experience.
 As a coach, it is a difficult thing to see the clients you care about be weighed down by the baggage of these mixed messages.